schwid/hugo-schwid/content/posts/triples-with-bitwise-and-equal-to-zero.md

 Another way to solve this problem is to use dynamic programming.
 Unfortunatelly, performance of this solution is not better than pairs approach.

+Definitely, this problem has to be solved by using `trie`.
+In order to solve it lets create binary trie with two values true (t) and false (f).
+First time we count all pairs (a & b), second time we are using DFS (deep first search) to calculate `cnt`.
+This is also `O(n*n)` and works well.